Healthdirect Free Australian health advice you can count on.

 • Beyond Blue aims to increase awareness of depression and anxiety and reduce stigma.
 If you or a loved one need help, you can call 1300 22 4636, 24 hours/7 days a week or chat online.

-• Medicare Mental Health gives advice and will connect you to local mental health services.
+• Medicare Mental Health gives advice and can connect you to local mental health services from 8:30am to 5:00pm on weekdays, except on public holidays.
 Call 1800 595 212.

 Mental health helplines